gwen-williams/WeedsPy_MCMC/README.md

 ### Observed spectra

 The scripts are currently setup to require you to place your observed spectra in the `spectra/` sub-directory.
-Currrently, your spectra must already be in the CLASS file format of `.30m` (the GILDAS/CLASS handbook details how to do the conversion), and your filename must follow the convention `spec_i100_j200.30m`, where `i100` refers to the x pixel coordinate of 100, and `j200` refers to the y pixel coordinate of 200.
+Currrently, your spectra must already be in the CLASS file format of `.30m` (the GILDAS/CLASS handbook details how to do the conversion), and your filename must follow the convention `spec_iXX_jYY.30m`, where `XX` should be replaced by the integer value of the x pixel coordinate, and `YY` should be replaced by the integer value of the y pixel coordinate.